nixworks/public/news/2011/03/7/README.md

 US President Barack Obama is lifting the two-year freeze on new military trials for detainees at the Guantanamo Bay prison.

 ### [ABC News reports that President Barack Obama will nominate the United States Secretary of Commerce Gary Locke as the next United States ambassador to the People's Republic of China. ](/news/2011/03/7/abc-news-reports-that-president-barack-obama-will-nominate-the-united-states-secretary-of-commerce-gary-locke-as-the-next-united-states-amba.md)
-_Context: ABC News, Barack Obama, China, Gary Locke, President, United States, United States Secretary of Commerce_
+_Context: ABC News, Barack Obama, China, Gary Locke, United States, United States Secretary of Commerce, president_

 ### [A possible discovery of extraterrestrial life forms in samples of CI1 meteorites is reported in the ''Journal of Cosmology'' by Richard B. Hoover. ](/news/2011/03/7/a-possible-discovery-of-extraterrestrial-life-forms-in-samples-of-ci1-meteorites-is-reported-in-the-journal-of-cosmology-by-richard-b-h.md)
 Top NASA scientists have hosed down claims from a colleague that fossils of alien microbes were found in meteorites.